goutamir007/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Section properties - screenshot](02/media/image32.png)

-7. While you still have the section selected, go to the **Columns** pane, and click on the **Building** Column.
+7. While you still have the section selected, go to the **Table Columns** pane, and click on the **Building** Column.
 The Building Column will be added to the form.

 ![Add Column to form - screenshot](02/media/image33.png)